DDA1O1/docs/src/content/docs/guides/overview.md

 ---

 - Documentaion is the fastest way to learn anything.If you don't want to be stuck in tutorial hell, start doing it and write about it.
+- Although some Documentaion is written in such a fancy and sophisticated way that it is become hard to understand.Only way is to implement it first, then try to understand it.Don't get stuck in jargons.

 ## Before you start